LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

   - Reliable and efficient.
   - My model has an additional paper storage container.
 It’s essentially an extension to hold extra pages, which keeps them dust-free.
     - It’s also easy to remove—just a simple cover for the papers that stick out from the printer.
+- **Magnetic Charging Cables (Ankndo)**: These are essentially magnetic cables with interchangeable tips for different connectors to leave the adapter in your devices.
+  - A great way to standardize charging for multiple devices that use Micro USB, USB-C, and Lightning, _one cable to rule them all_.
+  - It comes with multiple cable lengths and several tip types for each main phone cable.
+You can also purchase additional heads separately.
+  - Especially handy for anyone who prefers not to fiddle with different cables, making it perfect for older or less tech-savvy users.

 ## Aliexpress